 I am always amazed that despite the rise of beauty bloggers, experts and information being thrown our way on a daily basis that the vast majority of people are still really confused about the basics of skincare ie. how and when to apply your products.

-Because I'm paranoid of wasting potent ingredients and subsequently a good amount of my paycheck due to incorrect application order, I asked Susan to spell it out for me.
+Because I'm paranoid about wasting potent ingredients and subsequently a good amount of my paycheck due to incorrect application order, I asked Susan to spell it out for me.